emqx/emqx-docs/en_US/configuration/listener.md

 <!--To add code sample for adding multiple listeners.-->

+## Link listener to a config zone

+Each listener is configured with a zone, which defaults to a logical zone named `default`.

+Associating a listener with a specific zone causes MQTT clients connected to that listener to inherit the zone's settings.

+For additional details, refer to the [Zone Override](../configuration/configuration.md#zone-override) section in the configuration documentation.

 {% emqxce %}

 EMQX has offered more configuration items to serve customized needs better.
 For details, see [Configuration Manual](https://www.emqx.io/docs/en/v@CE_VERSION@/hocon/).